Skip to main content

 Meals Congregate meals, home-delivered meals, food referrals, and wellness checks Often adults 60 and older, with priority for people at higher risk Routes and meal sites vary by county.
 Ask about start dates and waitlists.

-In-home support Help with daily needs, homemaker help, personal care referrals, and case management Older adults and adults with disabilities who need support to stay at home This is usually non-medical help.
+In-home support Case management, homemaker help, personal care referrals, and adult day referrals Older adults and adults with disabilities who need support to stay at home This is usually non-medical help.
 It is not round-the-clock care.

 Caregiver help Respite, counseling, training, support groups, and local resources Family caregivers, including some grandparents and older relative caregivers Funding is limited.
 Ask what is open now and what has a waitlist.